milesharris/rogue-like/IMPLEMENTATION.md

 We will test the server using the provided miniclient to test the messages we send to the server, simply echoing them back to the client's console.

+Then, we tested the server with the professor's provided client, named `profclient` in our repository.
+This was to ensure correct server behavior before attempting system testing.

 Once we have a server that works we will test our client by connecting to our server and observing its behavior, testing whether it can send and receive messages.

+Furthermore, we tested our client with the professor's provided server, which was never copied into this directory.
+It can be found in the `~/cs50-dev/shared` folder

 ### system testing